franciscoxavier04/pm-BIM/docs/glossary/README.md

 ### Work package subject

 Every work package in OpenProject has a subject that works as a title.
 It should contain all important terms in order to be found in filters and search functions.
-The possibility to automatically generate work packge subjects is available as an [Enterprise add-on](#enterprise-add-on).
+The possibility to automatically generate work package subjects is available as an [Enterprise add-on](#enterprise-add-on).

 ### Work package table